-2.1 Statistical programming
+1.4 Statistical programming

 Many academic and commercial software products are available; why would one use R and Bioconductor?
-One answer is to ask what demands high-throughput genomic data place on the effectiveness of computational biology software.
+One answer is to ask about the demands highthroughput genomic data places on effective computational biology software.

 Effective computational biology software High-throughput questions make use of large data sets.
 This applies both to the primary data (microarray expression values, sequenced reads, etc.) and also to the annotations on those data (coordinates of genes and features such as exons or regulatory regions; participation in biological pathways, etc.).
 Large data sets place demands on our tools that preclude some standard approaches, such as spread sheets.
 Likewise, intricate relationships between data and annotation, and the diversity of research questions, require flexibility typical of a programming language rather than a narrowly-enabled graphical user interface.